 - The regulations established by the General Labour Law are implied terms within employment contracts.

 Male workers must not work more than 48 hours per week, and women have a 40-hour cap.
-Daytime working hours are 6 a.m. to 8 p.m.
+Daytime working hours are 6 a.m. to 8 p.m and working time per day is limited to eight hours.
 Employees may only work eight hours each day.
 Working hours for shift workers can be longer, so long as the average doesn’t exceed the maximum over a three-week period.

 Hours worked between 8 p.m. and 6 a.m. qualify as night work.
 Employees may only work seven hours per night, and they must receive a 25 percent to 50 percent salary increase for hours worked during the night period.
 The scale of the salary increase should reflect the nature of work and the employee’s circumstances.